 I was born in Cape Town, or more accurately Claremont, a southern suburb of Cape Town 7 miles (12 kilometers) from the city on the peninsula.
 After marriage, Linda and I stayed in an apartment in Claremont.
-A year later moved to an apartment in Green Point, 10 minutes drive north of the city, next relocating to Johannesburg 870 miles (1,400 kilometers) northeast of Cape Town.
+A year later moved to an apartment in Green Point, a 10-minute drive north of the city, next relocating to Johannesburg 870 miles (1,400 kilometers) northeast of Cape Town.
 We returned to the Cape to live in a rented house in Rondebosch East and then in Tokai, 13 miles (21 kilometers) further south from the city on the peninsula.
 Our final move within South Africa was relocating back to Johannesburg.
-Our daughter was born in Johannesburg, our son in Cape Town.
+Our daughter was born in Johannesburg, and our son in Cape Town.

 I compulsively follow South African online media reports daily, as I do to keep up with American news and have subscriptions to two U.S. newspapers, one local and one national.
 My Facebook page shows numerous daily photographs and videos originating from Cape Town and its environs.
 In addition, I get daily updates from family and friends overseas regarding current developments.
 The recent fires on Table Mountain that destroyed the library at the University of Cape Town, my alma mater, and historic Moster’s Mill, along with the Rhodes Memorial restaurant and tea garden, are tragic examples.
-For the record, I do not obsessively follow developments in Johannesburg, where we lived for several years, including building our own home and from where we emigrated.
+For the record, I do not obsessively follow developments in Johannesburg, where we lived for several years, including building our own home, and from where we emigrated.
 Please understand me; I love the Cape and environs.
 I love our regular trips “home.”

-If you have never had the pleasure of traveling to Cape Town, then it may be hard for you to comprehend the stunning beauty of this city and surrounding areas in the Western Cape.
+If you have never had the pleasure of traveling to Cape Town, then it may be hard for you to comprehend the stunning beauty of this city and the surrounding areas in the Western Cape.
 They have fantastic weather to amplify the splendor.

 There is no doubt in my mind that emigrating to the U.S. was one of the wisest moves we made in our lifetime.
 The education system for our daughter and son was the best available.
 After excelling at junior and high school, they attended private universities graduating cum laude in four years.
 They both hold executive positions within their respective companies.
-Only 41% of students graduate college or universities in four years in the U.S. Now retired, Linda and I go for 40-minute walks daily in all weather conditions.
+Only 41% of students graduate from college or universities in four years in the U.S. Now retired, Linda and I go for 40-minute walks daily in all weather conditions.
 It is essential to understand that we adapted to a four-season climate over our 35-years in Wisconsin, the Dairy State.
 We transform from the extreme cold with below-freezing weather in the middle of winter with the need for our central heating to the heat and humidity of summer with central air conditioning.
 Our home provides year-round comfort.

 Consequently, we have clothing to dress appropriately in each stage of the varying climate.
 At the change of each season, we rearrange our wardrobe to keep the required clothing front and center.
 I must add that when you look at the weather patterns in the U.S., we are in the perfect location not to experience tornadoes and other extreme weather conditions that impact communities to the south and east of us.
 Our weather is the motivation for us to drive a symmetrical all-wheel-drive Subaru Outback, the safest vehicle to handle all types of weather conditions.

-We have not forsaken South Africa and almost every year travel to visit family and friends.
+We have not forsaken South Africa and every year travel to visit family and friends.
 2013 was a unique year for me.
 We flew to Cape Town on vacation; I returned in March for the 50th anniversary of our high school reunion, returning in November to attend my dad’s funeral.
-Strange as it may seem, sometimes people will quiz me in grocery stores in Cape Town to ask my country of origin?
+Strange as it may seem, sometimes people will quiz me in grocery stores in Cape Town to ask about my country of origin?
 I suspect my word usage and some pronunciations have changed over time.
 It is a traffic light, not a robot!
 It is a trunk, not a boot!
 It is a schedule (sked-ule), not a schedule (shed-ule)!
 After our children started grade school in Brookfield, we attended a parent-teacher conference, and the statement was made, “your children sound normal.”
 We are too old to change our accents.
 Add to our situation, Linda and I speak to each other “normally,” which inhibits accent change.
 Charlize Theron did a better job of adapting to a U.S. accent.
 She moved from South Africa with her mother to Europe and a year later, in 1993, at age 18, to Los Angeles.
 As an actress, she was motivated to adapt to a local accent quickly.
 Trevor Noah moved to the U.S. from South Africa in 2011 at age 27 and has not altogether lost his accent.

 As a result of the bitter cold in winter with snow and ice, principally from December through February in 1999, we purchased a one-week timeshare in Florida for use during our winter months.
 Our week could be extended to a two-week stay using the lock-off unit for a week and the large unit for the second week.
 The investment provides us with flexibility.
 We could trade our home location to stay in other resort locations such as Hawaii, the Caribbean, South Carolina, and southern California, each locale that we enjoyed over the years.